 In June, Marietta residents Nick and Sarah Arnold attended the second annual Nation of Makers Convention in Chattanooga, TN representing the Building Bridges to Careers (BB2C) Makerspace and the Washington County Public Library, respectively.
 The Nation of Makers Convention (NOMCON) brings together community leaders, maker organizations and related agencies to discuss issues, challenges, and ideas related to the national maker community.

-The mission of Nation of Makers is to support the full range of organizations that impact makers by encouraging connections, broadly sharing resources, facilitating funding opportunities, engaging in policy development,
+The mission of Nation of Makers is to support the full range of organizations that impact makers by encouraging connections, broadly sharing resources, facilitating funding opportunities, engaging in policy development, and advocating for the maker movement.
+NOMCON carries out this mission through a host of facilitated workshops and panel discussions, group tours, networking events, resource exhibitions, and engaging speakers.

 “I appreciated seeing real-world examples in other communities that illustrated the wide variety of people who have the power to be part of a movement,” said Nick.
 “From government representatives to retired craftsmen, everyone can provide leverage.
 It’s all about how well makerspaces can align themselves in the community to build on that local wealth of expertise.”